 Whitemarsh Boat Club offers a unique and highly effective team building program for companies, nonprofits, military veterans, and other organizations.
 Our program enhances individual and team growth through hands-on rowing experiences that have a direct connection to teamwork, trust, accountability and communication.

 WeCanRow promotes the sport of rowing for women recovering from breast cancer to develop healthy and strong bodies, become active participants in their own recovery, rediscover the joy of movement, and be part of a group of women with a common bond supporting each other.

 Whitemarsh Boat Club holds many social events throughout the year.
-Some are long standing traditions, others are one–time opportunities simply scheduled as they come along.
+Some are long standing traditions, others are one–time opportunities.
 All allow us the opportunity to mix and mingle and get to know each other away from the discipline and focus of rowing and training.
-These include the Annual Super Bowl Sunday Ski Trip to Elk Mountain, Row B Que, Jersey Shore Beach Day, Crab Fest Biennual Fundraiser, Head of the Pumpkin (Mixed Masters and Juniors) Regatta, and the WBC Holiday Party along with many other impromptu celebrations.
+These include the Boat Naming Ceremonies, National Learn to Row Day & Row B Que, Pumpkin Regatta (Mixed Masters and Juniors) Regatta, Coffee and Bagels days, and the WBC Holiday Party along with many other impromptu celebrations.

 For a membership application and other information about WBC CONTACT US.
 For 2023 schedule of general membership dues Click here